redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ### Redwood Serves Web and Api Sides, Bind to Port 80

 This is almost as easy as the default configuration, you just need to tell Redwood to bind to port 80.
 However, most *nix distributions will not allow a process to bind to ports lower than 1024 without root/sudo permissions.
-There is a command you can run to allow access to a specific binary (node, in this case) to bind to one of those ports anyway.
+There is a command you can run to allow access to a specific binary (`node` in this case) to bind to one of those ports anyway.

 #### redwood.toml